Skip to content

 See the blast radius before you ship

-Trace dependencies 1–5 levels deep.
-Know exactly what calls the endpoint you're about to deprecate, before the incident, not during it.
+Trace dependencies one to five levels deep.
+Know exactly what calls the endpoint you're about to deprecate, before the incident instead of during it.

 Search that actually finds it